dapphp/TorUtils/README.md

 - tc_GetInfo.php: Uses ControlClient to talk to the Tor controller to get various pieces of information about the controller and routers on the network.

+- tc_NewNym.php: Uses ControlClient to send the "NEWNYM" signal to the controller to change IP addresses (as shown above).

 - tc_SendData.php: Shows how to use ControlClient to send arbitrary commands and read the response from the controller.
 Replies are returned as